The Office of Mark W. Swimelar

 YOUR CASE

 YOUR CASE NUMBER: At the time your Chapter 13 petition was filed, the Bankruptcy Court assigned the case a number.
-You will need it whenever you contact the Trustee's office, and it should be included on all payments made to the Trustee.
+You will need it whenever you call or write the Trustee's office, and it should be included on all payments made to the Trustee.
+Please put your case number on all correspondence to the Trustee.

 YOUR ADDRESS: The Trustee must have your exact mailing address for as long as you are in Chapter 13.
 All notices, letters, checks, etc., will be mailed to the address listed on your petition cover page until you or your attorney advises otherwise.
-If you move or change mailing address, you must inform your attorney and the Trustee in writing of your new address.
+If you move or change your mailing address, you must inform the Bankruptcy Court.
+Inform your attorney immediately, and he or she will file a notice of address change with the court.
 Any change in address or employment must be reported to the Chapter 13 Trustee's office immediately.

 CO-SIGNERS AND CO-MAKERS: A co-signer, or co-maker, on any of your consumer debts is generally protected from contact by the creditor, as long as you remain in Chapter 13.
 This co-debtor protection will only protect co-signers for the amount of debt your plan proposes to pay.
 If your plan is not scheduled to pay the creditors in full, a creditor may obtain permission to collect from the co-signer the amount of the debt not included in the plan.